allthingsida/allthingsida/README.md

 # AllThingsIDA code repository

-This is the official code repository for the All Things IDA [YouTube Channel](https://www.youtube.com/@allthingsida) and [Twitter account](https://twitter.com/allthingsida).
+This is the official code repository for the All Things IDA [YouTube Channel](https://www.youtube.com/@allthingsida) and [X account](https://x.com/allthingsida).

 Here, you'll find most of the source code featured in our videos.
 The code/scripts are intended solely for educational purposes and should not be deployed in production settings.